radiantearth/stac-spec/extensions/tiled-assets/README.md

 **url**/**well_known_scale_set**: Either one of these parameters must be present.

 **url**: The URL must refer to a valid tile matrix set definition as defined in the Two-dimensional tile matrix set specification in any encoding (JSON, JSON-LD, or XML).
-It is also possible, to have the tile matrix set embedded in the items collection, catalog or even in the items file itself using the `tl:tile_matrix_sets` property.
+It is also possible, to have the tile matrix set embedded in the items collection, catalog or even in the items file itself using the `tiles:tile_matrix_sets` property.
 When refering to an embedded tile matrix set definition, the name of the map key of that tile matrix set definition must be used as a URL fragment.

 Example reference to an external tile matrix definition: